 "...on a knowledge level, and on a support level, and a reinforcement level, with the aim of helping them succeed [in the periphery].
 And precisely in a place that is not accessible to many people as compared to what the center [of the country] has to offer...".

-Anat, an independent cosmetologist, tells of the significance of interpersonal relationships that characterize the rural village and their effect on the growth of her enterprise:
+Anat, an independent cosmetologist, describes the significance of interpersonal relationships that characterize the rural village and their effect on the growth of her enterprise:

 "...one customer is always bringing another, and also...[I have] a very strong relationship with people who have been coming to me for ten years...I think that the very fact that I am part of this valley... and see everyone all the time, ...
 I go to the supermarket and then I see you and you say to me, "Oh, I need..." [laughs] ...you're a kind of a walking memo [reminder] for what people need."

-Shira, a business consultant working in the Golan and Galilee region who dedicates part of her work to supporting women in the community:
+Shira, a business consultant working in the Golan and Galilee region, dedicates part of her work to supporting women in the community:

 "...about a third of my work is for them and for free - volunteer lectures, volunteer consulting, escorting them, etc. I give scholarships and they’re always for women...".

-To summarize this theme, there are quite a few cases of reciprocity in the informal relations that characterize the enterprise’s connection to the rural village.
-The entrepreneur contributes from his experience, his professionalism, and the resources he has.
-The villages benefit from high-level services both for the community as a whole and for individual residents who require these services.
+To summarize this theme, there is reciprocity in the informal relations that characterize the enterprise’s connection to the rural village.
+The entrepreneur contributes experience, professionalism, and resources.
+Villages benefit from high-level services for the community as a whole and for individual residents who require these services.
 Community members contribute to the promotion of the enterprise by spreading the word and recommending the business, thus creating a type of informal marketing at the local and regional levels.
-Expanding the circle of customers naturally contributes to increasing the entrepreneur's profits.
-Adapting the service to the needs of unique population groups in and around the locale, together with frequent interaction, gives both the entrepreneur and his customers an advantage, and contributes to a multidimensional relationship based on both work relationships and social interaction.
+Expanding the circle of customers contributes to increasing the entrepreneur's profits.
+Adapting the service to the needs of unique groups in and around the locale, together with frequent interaction is advantageous to entrepreneurs and customers and contributes to a multidimensional relationship based on work relationships and social interaction.

-The third theme: Replacement of traditional community services by the entrepreneur
+Theme 3: Replacement of traditional community services by the entrepreneur.

-This theme shows that the enterprises also carry great social significance in the villages and some also receive support from the village’s administration.
-The entrepreneurs join the community’s mobilization efforts via social entrepreneurship.
-Some of these ventures both support the entrepreneur and contribute to community strength through activities designed to empower sectors of the local population.
+This theme shows that entrepreneurs join the community’s mobilization efforts via social entrepreneurship and the support of the village’s administration.
+Some enterprises support the entrepreneur and contribute to community strength through activities designed to empower sectors of the local population.

 In one Moshav, interested parties from the area established a cafe for local youth as a place for social gatherings.
 The goal was explained by Sima, its founder: